globaltcad/swing-tree/docs/markdown/Advanced-Event-Handling.md

 An application event is an event whose handling ought to be executed by the application thread instead of the GUI thread.
 This is what the `on` method is for.
-Take a look at it's signature:
+Take a look at its signature:

 `<E extends Observable> I on(E event, Action<ComponentDelegate<C, E>> action)`